Kaspersky Lab: Market assessments and reception

 The firewall included in Kaspersky Internet Security 7.0 got a "Very Good" rating in Matousec's Firewall challenge, with a result of 85%.
 Kaspersky Anti-Virus 7.0 has achieved a 6.5 result out of 8 in the Anti Malware Labs rootkit detection test.
 It has also achieved a 31 out of 33 detection of polymorphic viruses and a 97% result in the self-protection test.

 In 2007, Kaspersky Internet Security 7 received an award from the British magazine PC Pro and also won a place in its "A List".

 Kaspersky has passed most of the Virus Bulletin comparative tests since August 2003.
 In 2005, according to PC World magazine, Kaspersky anti-virus software provided the fastest updates for new virus and security threats in the industry.

 In PC World magazine's March 2010 comparison of consumer security suites, Kaspersky Internet Security 2010 scored 4.5/5 stars, and was rated second overall.
 In the December 2011 version of AV-Comparatives' annual reports, Kaspersky Lab's software achieved the highest overall ranking and has earned the AV Comparatives' "Product of the Year" award.

 On February 1, 2012, Kaspersky Internet Security earned "AV-TEST Award for Best Repair 2011" award in the field of home user products from AV-TEST Institute.
 On January 28, 2013, Kaspersky Endpoint Security earned "AV-TEST Award for Best Protection 2012" and "AV-TEST Award for Best Repair 2012" awards in the field of corporate products from AV-TEST Institute.

 Later in 2013, Kaspersky earned the product of the year award from AV-Comparatives and the highest score among Enterprise solutions in a Dennis Technology Labs report.

 Kaspersky has also received certification of its products through the OESIS OK Certification Program, which verifies that the applications are interoperable with third-party technology solutions like NAC and SSL VPN products from Cisco Systems, Juniper Networks, F5 Networks, and others.

-In 2022 March Kaspersky received a cyber immunity registration trademark in the United States.
-The registration gives Kaspersky the exclusive right to use Kaspersky Cyber Immunity to identify its products.
-It also confirms that the trademark has distinctive features checked against specific criteria by national government agencies.
+Kaspersky products regularly participate in and achieve high results in independent tests by AV-Test, AV-Comparatives, and SE Labs.
+These organizations are members of the Anti-Malware Testing Standards Organization (AMTSO), which Microsoft has adopted as an “industry standard organization” for independent certification purposes.

+Finances

 Malware discovery

 Kaspersky Lab's Global Research and Analysis Team (GReAT) was established in 2008.
 It investigates cybersecurity threats and other work by malware operations.
 IT security companies are often evaluated by their ability to uncover previously unknown viruses and vulnerabilities.
 Kaspersky's reputation for investigating cyber-security threats has been influential in gaining sales and prestige.
 Beginning around 2010, Kaspersky exposed a series of government-sponsored cyber-espionage and sabotage efforts.
 These include Stuxnet, Duqu, Flame, Gauss, Regin and the Equation Group.
 According to Wired, "many of them [were] seemingly launched by the US and its UK and Israeli allies.
 Kaspersky is especially well-known for its work uncovering Stuxnet, Careto, and Flame."